Remod-org/NextGenPVE/README.md

     - `/pverule editruleset {RULESETNAME} zone {zoneID}` - Set zone for ruleset.

     - `/pvedrop {gui} - Resets database to plugin defaults, removing any custom rules and entities.
 Requires AllowDropDatabase config to be true.
+	- `/pveupdate` - Update new entity types (normally run automatically at wipe, but can be run any time).
+Any newly-detected entities will be added to the collection 'unknown'.

 The above commands can also be run from console or RCON (without /).